l13ito/pysfconnector/README.md

 It is a simple python script to connect Salesforce in order to retrieve soql queries and metadata(Not implemented yet) results by terminal or csv file.

 In a future, it will added additional options as:

-+checking csv format
+-Check csv format
-+Insert/Update/Delete record  bulking a csv file or by terminal.
+-Insert/Update/Delete record  bulking a csv file or by terminal.
+-Retrieve Metadata.

 How to use it: